Share this page

 PLEASE NOTE – When agreeing to be part of an AREA TEAM, members must ensure that they are available to participate at the National or Regional Championships, should their Team secure a qualification.

-PC Chairman’s Cup – now in its third year, this is a team and individual competition.
+PC Chairman’s Cup – now in its fourth year, this is a team and individual competition.
 At the Championships there will be a trot up prior to the Dressage phase.
 The show jumping will take place on the final day, in reverse order of placings.
 Lots of prizes including one for the Best Dressed Rider in the trot-up and Best Turned-out Horse.
-Area qualifier on 13 July at Isleham.
+Area qualifier on 28 June at Lt.
+Downham.

 Area 8 BIBEAZ LEAGUE – Points to be gained in ODE competitions 70, 80, 90 & 100 for top ten placings throughout the year, with rosettes and prizes for the overall winners.
-Events included will be indicated by Area 8 BL on the competition dates given below.
-(Area/Grassroots Eventing, Gosling Cup and Championships are not included in the Bibeaz Area 8 PC Eventing League) See Area 8 website for full details.
-[Awaiting confirmation that this League will be running in 2025]
+See Area 8 website for full details.

 To be able to represent your Pony Club at ‘Area Competitions’ all Competitors must be members of the N&T Pony Club.